saifalfalah/react-handbook/content/react-unidirectional-data-flow/index.md

 The view is a result of the application state.
 State can only change when actions happen.
 When actions happen, the state is updated.

-Thanks to one-way bindings, data cannot flow in the opposite way (like it would happen with two-way bindings, for example), and this has some key advantages:
+Thanks to one-way bindings, data cannot flow in the opposite way (as would happen with two-way bindings, for example), and this has some key advantages:

 - it's less error prone, as you have more control over your data
 - it's easier to debug, as you know _what_ is coming from _where_
-- it's more efficient, as the library already knows what are the boundaries of each part of the system
+- it's more efficient, as the library already knows what the boundaries are of each part of the system

 A state is always owned by one Component.
-Any data that's affected by this state can only affects Components below it: its children.
+Any data that's affected by this state can only affect Components below it: its children.

-Changing a state on a Component will never affects its parent, or its siblings, or any other Component in the application: just its children.
+Changing state on a Component will never affect its parent, or its siblings, or any other Component in the application: just its children.

-This is the reason many times the state is moved up in the Components tree, so that it can be shared between components that need to access it.
+This is the reason that the state is often moved up in the Component tree, so that it can be shared between components that need to access it.